 Abreu and Criswell lead Red Sox to 4-0 win over Giants for major league-leading 6th shutout

+Boston finished with 11 hits and drew six walks, taking a toll on San Francisco’s pitching on a crisp night.

+“We stayed very humble tonight,” Boston manager Alex Cora said.
+“There were no chases.
+We hit the ball the other way, not too many swings and misses.
+We’ll take the homers, but I think the at-bats are going to get better.”,

-That ended in the first with an RBI single by Refsnyder and the game continued to slide from there for Webb, who didn’t make it out of the fourth inning.
-Webb (3-2), who hadn’t allowed a run since April 7, allowed four runs and nine hits with four strikeouts and three walks in 3 2/3 innings.
+Webb’s scoreless streak ended in the first with an RBI single by Refsnyder and the game continued to slide from there.
+Webb, who didn’t make it out of the fourth inning, hadn’t allowed a run since April 7.
+Webb (3-2) allowed four runs and nine hits with four strikeouts and three walks in 3 2/3 innings.

 Criswell (2-1) had a much stronger night, holding the Giants to just two hits and striking out four in his five innings.
 San Francisco didn’t have a hit until Michael Conforto led off the fifth with a single.
 After a quick double play, Jorge Soler added a two-out single for the Giants but that was their last hit until Wilmer Flores’ one-out single in the ninth.